tytydraco/yessleep/out/Someone_Stole_the_Rifle_Built_to_Kill_Gods_Then_They_Pointed_It_at_Me.md

 *“No.”*

-She paused again, then looked between us and said carefully, “Just get some rest.”
+She paused again, then looked between us and said carefully, “Then just get some rest.”

 I blinked. “…What?”